MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-share-guide.md

 In Microsoft Dynamics 365 Guides, you can share a guide with other users if you're an administrator or if you have the Share privilege.
 You can do this by sharing a guide with a specific user or an [access team](admin-access-teams.md).

 > [!IMPORTANT]
-> Sharing a guide does not change ownership of the guide.
+> [Assigning ownership of a guide](admin-access-assign.md) to a user or team is the preferred method for controlling who can use specific guides.
+Sharing a guide does not change ownership of the guide.
 [Learn how to change guide ownership](admin-access-assign.md)

 ## Share a guide